karmab/nuages/README.md

 What s that name?
 ------------
-    well it s a django project with a feel of cloud, and django reinhart most famous song is "nuages", which means cloud in french...Get it :) ?
+    well it s a django project with a feel of cloud, and django reinhardt most famous song is "nuages", which means cloud in french...Get it :) ?

 Profile